 Floods are one of the risks of home ownership, and the damage they do can be costly.
 In the wake of Hurricane Harvey last year, Texas residents filed over 80,000 claims, resulting in 670k in insurance payouts.
 A working knowledge of how to file a claim should this tragedy strike you is valuable, and can be helpful in an already trying time.

-Flood insurance covers the cost to rebuild or the actual value of your home, whichever is less, in the event of a flood.
+Building property flood insurance covers the cost to rebuild or the actual value of your home, whichever is less, in the event of a flood.
 Dependent on the extent of coverage you purchase, the policy will include: